shyamalm88/Chore-MEAN-stack/README.md

 # Chore

-This project is a simple [KANBAN](https://en.wikipedia.org/wiki/Kanban) implementation of day to day work, small scale projects.
+This project is a simple [KANBAN](https://en.wikipedia.org/wiki/Kanban) implementation for day to day work management, mostly for small scale projects.
 The main features of the project is to manage daily task into a Board and card based scenario. this effective tool can be used to support running a production system as a whole, and an excellent way to promote improvement.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.